Zemba Luzamba was born in 1973 in the Democratic Republic of Congo.

 While he is evidently familiar with his subjects, their lack of specificity introduces a degree of otherness to his images.
 With characteristic understatement, Zemba is a contemporary realist providing life like accounts of ordinary subjects whilst stopping short at overt commentary.
 At times, he hovers on the borders of satire, leaving the viewer wondering what to make of his shadows.
 These appear as innocent formal devices to suggest pictorial depth or provocative illusion to mimic the colonial lifestyles of the postcolonial elites.
 Similarly, there is the sartorial choices of his subjects who are almost always dressed in formal Western attire.
 Is this pure observation, aspiration or critique?

 Zemba’s work is bolstered by his sensuous use of paint.
-His skilful observation of body language is combined with a formalist prediction for a structured, shallow, pictorial space.
+His skillful observation of body language is combined with a formalist prediction for a structured, shallow, pictorial space.
 This emphasizes the immediacy and proximity occupied by the viewer to his work.

 Zemba Luzamba remains in South Africa where he continues his quest as an artist.